readysettech/docs-old/docs/guides/deploy-readyset-kubernetes.md

 === "RDS MySQL"

+    - Note that this tutorial covers the [scale-out deployment pattern](production-notes.md#scale-out), with the ReadySet Server and Adapter running as separate processes on separate machines.

-    - Make sure you have an existing [Amazon RDS for MySQL](https://aws.amazon.com/rds/mysql/) database.
+    - Make sure you have an [Amazon RDS for MySQL](https://aws.amazon.com/rds/mysql/) database.

         ReadySet can be run in front of other versions of Postgres and MySQL.
 However, this tutorial focuses on RDS.